An Empirical Study of Fault Localization in Python Programs: Introduction

 The main \emph{findings} of our Python fault localization study are as follows:

-\begin{enumerate}[label=\arabic*.] \item Spectrum-based fault localization techniques are the most effective, followed by mutation-based fault localization techniques. \item Predicate switching and stack-trace fault localization are considerably less effective, but they can work well on small sets of faults that match their characteristics. \item Stack-trace is by far the fastest fault localization technique, predicate switching and mutation-based fault localization techniques are the most time consuming. \item Bugs in data-science related projects tend to be harder to localize than those in other categories of projects. \item Combining fault localization techniques boosts their effectiveness with only a modest hit on efficiency. \item Every fault localization technique becomes more effective at the function-level and module-level granularities, but the main findings about relative effectiveness still hold at all granularity levels. \item Most of Zou et al.~\cite{Zou:2021}'s findings about fault localization in Java carry over to Python. \end{enumerate}
+\begin{enumerate}[label=\arabic*.] \item Spectrum-based fault localization techniques are the most effective, followed by mutation-based fault localization techniques. \item Predicate switching and stack-trace fault localization are considerably less effective, but they can work well on small sets of faults that match their characteristics. \item Stack-trace is by far the fastest fault localization technique, predicate switching and mutation-based fault localization techniques are the most time consuming. \item Bugs in data-science related projects tend to be harder to localize than those in other categories of projects. \item Combining fault localization techniques boosts their effectiveness with only a modest hit on efficiency. \item The main findings about relative effectiveness still hold at all granularity levels. \item Most of Zou et al.~\cite{Zou:2021}'s findings about fault localization in Java carry over to Python. \end{enumerate}

 A practical challenge to carry out a large-scale fault localization study of Python projects was that, at the time of writing, there were no open-source tools that support a variety of fault localization techniques for this programming language.
 Thus, to perform this study, we implemented \fp: a fault-localization tool for Python that supports \n.{number of techniques}! fault localization techniques in \n.{number of families}! families, is highly configurable, and works with the most common Python unit testing frameworks (such as Pytest and Unittest).
 The present paper is not a paper about \fp, which we plan to present in detail in a separate publication.
 Nevertheless, we briefly discuss the key features of \fp, and make the tool available as part of this paper's replication package ---which also includes all the detailed experimental artifacts and data that support further independent analysis and replicability.